Walk Thru The Word for Today: Genesis 17: 1 – 6: (ESV)

 In the 3-D Leader, we teach “Effective Supervising requires that at times the leader must intervene to improve work situations by erasing processes, sometimes helping employees to resolve conflict, and making sure those above understand what employees need to do their jobs well.

 1 Sam 12:23 far be it from me that I should sin against the LORD by ceasing to pray for you, and I will instruct you in the good and the right way.
 24Only fear the LORD and serve him faithfully with all your heart.
 For consider what great things he has done for you.
 25But if you still do wickedly, you shall be swept away, both you and your king.”
 For you have been born again, but not to a life that will quickly end.
-Your new life will last… Click To Tweet
+Your new life will last forever because it comes from the eternal, living word of God.
+Click To Tweet

 Key Comparison Verse: